 #3 Missing the human side: Sure, the technology is important but so are the people.
 If you don’t have buy-in from your team, your cloud migration may struggle to get off the ground.
 Cloud is not a “pure technology” solution.
 In the same way that you need a migration plan, you also need to develop guidelines and strategies to engage with employees and stakeholders.
 This is a critical component of any successful cloud adoption programme.

 #4 Overlooking the value of visibility: The golden rule of any data migration is prioritising visibility before, during and after migration.
 Without proper visibility, problems may only be discovered once it’s too late.
 Often, organisations move to the cloud with no idea of how much their monthly cloud bill is going to be.
 This makes it critical to properly monitor and manage all the costs associated with migration – from identifying idle and unused resources to tracking usage across each, individual user.

 Having an effective cloud expense management solution in place makes it possible for businesses to leverage the benefits of cloud, without the risks of cloud overspending.
 OneView automates technology and cloud expense management, providing you with full visibility and complete control of your entire technology environment.
-Want to find out more about OneView?
-Simply complete the form below.
+Want to sign up for a Cloud Expense OneView Trial?
+Go to our Azure Marketplace listing, here or simply complete the form below.